What does a successful Ecommerce website really need?

 6. Define Your Branding

-• Design a logo, choose colors, and create a brand voice.
+• Draft a logo, choose colors, and create a brand voice.

 • Make sure your branding supports your target audience.